Odeon Cinema, Manchester

-The Odeon Cinema, Manchester (originally known as the Paramount Theatre or the Paramount Cinema) was a former Odeon Cinema located on Oxford Street, Manchester, England.
-It was close to St. Peter's Square, within the Civic Quarter of Manchester city centre.
+The Odeon Cinema, Manchester (originally known as the Paramount Theatre or the Paramount Cinema) was a former Odeon Cinema on Oxford Street in Manchester, England.
+It was close to St Peter's Square, within the Civic Quarter of Manchester city centre.
 It was demolished in April 2017, and replaced by Landmark, a 14-storey office building, as part of a major transformation of the area.

 Site

 The location of the theatre was originally developed near the end of the 18th century.
 By the 1830s it had been fully developed into a mix of commercial and residential properties.
 By the start of the 20th century, it was used entirely for commercial purposes, including two pubs.
 It was cleared by 1930 for the construction of the Paramount Theatre.

 Theatre and cinema

 The Paramount Theatre on Oxford Street opened on 6 October 1930, showing The Love Parade, and featuring a variety show on stage.
 The theatre was built for the Paramount Film Company of America, and was designed by Frank Verity and S. Beverley (now known as Verity & Beverley), who had also built the Plaza Theatre in London.
 It was one of 50 proposed Paramount Theatres, and was one of the first open, and the first in the UK to bear the company's name; others included Paramount Leeds, Paramount Newcastle upon Tyne, Paramount Glasgow, Paramount Liverpool, Paramount Birmingham and Paramount Tottenham Court Road, London.

 A single-screen cinema, it was capable of seating 2,920 people on two levels (the Stalls and the Balcony), and the building also contained a fully equipped stage, a fly tower, dressing rooms, an orchestra pit, an organ and a cafe.
 The cinema was designed to operate in the cine-variety era; it was mostly used to show films (such as those featuring Maurice Chevalier and Jeanette MacDonald) but it also put on live stage shows (including those by Francis A Mangan, which were accompanied by a full orchestra).
 It was purchased in November 1939 by Oscar Deutsch as part of Odeon Theatres Ltd, and was renamed as the Odeon in 1940.
 It became a Rank cinema in 1941.
 Its piano lounge subsequently hosted Bruce Forsyth among others.

 The building featured a stone-faced façe with four bays, and a full-width canopy, both facing Oxford Street.
 The cinema had three levels, one of which was a mezzanine.
 The foyers and auditorium were decorated in a Baroque style; the building also had a large rounded proscenium and an illustration of the sky on the ceiling.